Loren Schumacher

 Exploding Outhouses

-Loren Schumacher describes the maintenance of the soldier's latrine by using gasoline and matches, including the dangers associated with such service.
-He explains how one day in particular, the maintenance man forgot the match to ignite the gasoline so he left to go retrieve a match.
-When he returned he threw the lit match into the latrine without noticing a soldier using the facilities.
-He explains that there were many ways to be killed in the war, not just in combat.
+Loren Schumacher describes how the soldier's latrine was maintained using gasoline and matches, highlighting the dangers associated with this task.
+He recounts an incident when the maintenance worker forgot to bring a match to ignite the gasoline, so he left to retrieve one.
+He recalls that upon his return, he carelessly tossed a lit match into the latrine without noticing that a soldier was using the facilities at that moment.
+He reflects on the many ways one could be killed during the war, emphasizing that not all dangers came from combat.

 Share YouTube: